Gainesville Jackknife Accident Lawyer

 The Gainesville truck accident attorneys at Allen Law Firm, P.A., can represent you and help you get the financial compensation you need to recover from your injuries.

-Florida’s statute of limitations allows only four years to file a personal injury lawsuit (two years for wrongful death.)
+Florida’s statute of limitations for personal injury cases was recently adjusted.
+If your accident occurred on 3/23/2023 or before, you will have four years to file your jackknife accident lawsuit.
+Otherwise, the deadline for filing your claim is two years.
 If you miss that deadline, you’ll lose the opportunity to recover compensation.
 Don’t wait—you need to begin the process now for filing.

 Get Help From Allen Law Firm, P.A., Today